hjorslev/awesome-stars/README.md

 ## C# #

+- [eviabs/downtify-premium](https://github.com/eviabs/downtify-premium) - Downtify is an open source Spofity downloader which makes it possible to download all your favourite songs and/or playlists directly from spotify.
+A Spotify Premium account is required.
 - [insomnimus/ps-dotenv](https://github.com/insomnimus/ps-dotenv) - A feature complete and unintrusive direnv for Powershell Core
 - [PowerShell/PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) - Download ScriptAnalyzer from PowerShellGallery
 - [veler/DevToys](https://github.com/veler/DevToys) - A Swiss Army knife for developers.